transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 docker build -t pkcs11-proxy:v1 -f Dockerfile .
 ```
 {: codeblock}
-After the image is built, the next step is to push the image to your docker registry (for example, dockerhub).
+After the image is built, the next step is to push the image to your docker registry (for example, Docker Hub).
 This command will look similar to:

 ```
 docker login -u <DOCKER_HUB_ID> -p <DOCKER_HUB_PWD>